National MP Judith Collins says John Key threw her under a bus over Oravida scandal

 Collins was forced to resign as a minister in 2014 after private third party emails surfaced from blogger Cameron Slater (Whale Oil) suggesting she may have been trying to undermine Serious Fraud Office chief executive Adam Feeley.

-But it was widely seen at the time at the time as the culmination of events that had begun months earlier over her activities in China.
+But it was widely seen at the time as the culmination of events that had begun months earlier over her activities in China.
 She had been accused of using her ministerial position and official visit to undertake activities that would benefit Oravida milk company, of which her husband was a director.

 "The thing is John Key did know about it," she told TVNZ's Q and A today in an interview about the book.
 "It wasn't anything to do Oravida's business.
 It was to do with the meat exports that had been messed up by basically officials."

-Asked if she felt Key had thrown her under the bus, she said "Absolutely, that's how I felt."
+Asked if she felt Key had thrown her under the bus, she said: "Absolutely, that's how I felt."

 "He couldn't remember the discussion we had had in the Koru lounge in front of my private secretary months before and then after he had done that, he then remembered it."